James Dungey

-James Wynne "Jim" Dungey (1923–2015) was a British space scientist who was pivotal in establishing the field of space weather and made significant contributions to the fundamental understanding of plasma physics.
+James Wynne Dungey (1923–2015) was a British space scientist who was pivotal in establishing the field of space weather and made significant contributions to the fundamental understanding of plasma physics.

-Early life and career
+Early life and education

-Jim Dungey grew up in Stamford, Lincolnshire, the son of a schoolteacher.
+Dungey grew up in Stamford, Lincolnshire, the son of a schoolteacher.
 During World War II, he worked at British Thompson-Houston in Rugby, on developments for radar.
+After the end of the war, he gained a degree in 1947 from Magdalene College, Cambridge, part of the University of Cambridge.
+He then completed a Ph.D. at the same institution, under the supervision of Fred Hoyle.

+Career and research

-After the end of the war, he gained a degree from Magdalene College, Cambridge in 1947, where he stayed to pursue a Ph.D. under the supervision of British polymath scientist Fred Hoyle.
-From 1950 to 1953 he worked at the University of Sydney with Ron Giovanelli, from 1953 to 1954 at Pennsylvania State University and from 1954 to 1957 back at Cambridge.
-From 1957 to 1959 he was a mathematics lecturer at King's College, Newcastle upon Tyne (now Newcastle University) and from 1959 to 1963 he worked at Aldermaston.
-In 1963 he moved to the Blackett Laboratory, Imperial College London, where he was a physics professor from 1965 to 1984.
+From 1950 to 1953 Dungey worked at the University of Sydney with Ron Giovanelli, from 1953 to 1954 at Pennsylvania State University, and from 1954 to 1957 back at the University of Cambridge.
+From 1957 to 1959 he was a mathematics lecturer at King's College, Newcastle upon Tyne (now Newcastle University) and from 1959 to 1963 he worked at the UK Atomic Weapons Establishment.
+In 1963 he moved to the Blackett Laboratory of Imperial College London, where he was a physics professor from 1965 to until his retirement in 1984.